 “I wish we would have had a better playlist.
 We let the DJ take full control over our list but we would have liked to hear more songs that our friends knew.
 I think people would have danced more!” -Gianna M.

-“Don’t feel pressure to buy the first dress you like.
+“Don’t feel pressured to buy the first dress you like.
 Sleep on it!
 I bought the first dress that fit great only to find another that I liked better, but it was too late.
 I ended up returning the dress and taking a hit on the price, but it would have been so much easier and cheaper to have waited before buying!” -Jenny F.

-Wedding Planning Tips for Brides, #34.
+Wedding Tips for Brides, #34.
 Get sleep!

 “I was up late for days before the wedding and my eyes really showed it.
 Luckily my makeup was thick enough to hide it but I would have been less jittery and stressed out if I would have slept more the weeks leading up to the wedding.” -Christina O.